 Pares Mami (Noodle Soup Version)

-Serving and Storing Your Beef Pares
+Serving and Storing Your beef pares recipe

 Making the Garlic Fried Rice